Let's talk about AUBAGIO side effects

 The facts about possible hair thinning or hair loss and AUBAGIO

 Hair thinning or hair loss was a side effect of AUBAGIO reported in clinical trials.
-87% of patients on AUBAGIO 14 mg did not report hair thinning or hair loss.
+87% of patients on AUBAGIO 14 mg and 90% of patients on AUBAGIO 7 mg did not report hair thinning or hair loss.
 In most cases, hair thinning or hair loss was mild to moderate, had a median time to onset of 99 days, and improved without corrective therapy while patients remained in the clinical trials.

 “I did experience a little hair loss and noticed extra hair in the shower and in my brush, but it stopped for me after 6 months.”